KhaledShata/Products-Recommendation-Engine/README.md

 - Model Deployment Technologies

 ## Try It Out
-Experience our Recommendation Engine in action: [Try the Model](https://khaledatef00-products-recommendation-engine-app-d25gv7.streamlit.app/)
+Experience the Recommendation Engine in action: [Try the Model](https://khaledatef00-products-recommendation-engine-app-d25gv7.streamlit.app/)

 Unfortunately the code for the project is private.